Uptake And Transport Of Mineral Nutrients

 Source-Sink Relationship

-Movement of nutrients and organic products from 'source' regions, a good example being leaf tissue, into 'sink' regions like root, tubers, and growth regions, into which regions of consumption or storage are spelt out.
+Movement of nutrients and organic products from 'source' regions, an example being leaf tissue, into 'sink' regions like root, tubers, and growth regions, into which regions of consumption or storage are spelt out.

 Pressure Flow Hypothesis